 Once an overpayment has been identified, the process for appealing Medicare claims denials is the same regardless of which contractor conducted the audit.
 The Medicare appeals process contains five levels of review performed by different entities.
 Each level of review has different time limits for filing.
 The following is an overview of the Medicare appears process:

-Medicaid Audit Defense
+Medicaid Audit Lawyers

 The Illinois Department of Healthcare and Family Services (IDHFS) is responsible for administering the Illinois medical assistance program (Medicaid).
 Approximately 25% of Illinois’s population receives their medical benefits from Medicaid.

 The Office of Inspector General (OIG) to IDHFS is responsible for preventing, detecting and eliminating fraud, waste, abuse, misconduct and mismanagement in the medical assistance program.
 To fulfill these objectives, IDHFS, through its OIG, conducts medical quality and post-payment reviews of goods and services provided to Medicaid beneficiaries by healthcare providers.
 The OIG may also impose payment suspensions when there are credible allegations that a healthcare provider has committed fraud.